Vižmarje: History

-On 17 May 1869, the seventh and best-attended national open-air mass rally, known as a tabor, took place in Vižmarje with 30,000 participants.
+Vižmarje has long been known for its well-developed carpentry; there were at least five carpentry workshops.
 A factory for cotton fabric was established in 1928, the Skip metals company in 1949, a sports equipment factory in 1954, and the Iskra ceramics and automation plant in 1957.
 Vižmarje was annexed by the village of Šentvid in 1961, ending its existence as an independent settlement. Šentvid itself was annexed by the city of Ljubljana in 1974.

 Notable people

 Notable people that were born or lived in Vižmarje include: